 Inform that the social worker is the professional responsible for providing guidance regarding guarantee of rights;

-Inform that if the patient qualifies in the pre-transplant period, they can still receive the aid due to their severe liver disease.
+Inform that if the patient qualifies [for disability retirement] in the pre-transplant period, they can still receive the aid due to their severe liver disease.
 If the patient is still considered to have a severe liver disease even after the transplant, they can retire due to disability;

 Include where and how to look for TOH (Treatment Outside the Home);